See how much this energy guzzling appliance costs per use and per month, in 40 different countries.

 How to reduce electric kettle running costs

-There are no real eco-friendly electric kettles, but there are ways that you can minimize your energy consumption while keeping your electricity bills low.
-Below, I’ve listed 7 easy tips to reduce the cost of boiling your kettle.
+There are ways that you can minimize your energy consumption while keeping your electricity bills low.
+Below, I’ve listed 7 easy tips to reduce the cost of boiling your electric kettle.

 7 tips to reduce the cost of boiling water in a kettle

 - Let’s get this one out of the way first: use your electric kettle, or any kettle, less.
 This is the quickest and most effective way to keep your running costs low.
 80% of the environmental impact from your electric kettle is caused by its usage.
 Interestingly, the manufacturing of electric kettles makes up less than 4% of the impact, while transportation represents 1%.